Junior Show Choir Guidelines 2020

 The stage will be preset with a few basic lighting looks/designs to be controlled by the venue lighting operator.
 Confetti, streamers, sparklers, etc. are not to be used in the theatre.
 Due to fire codes, pyrotechnics are strictly prohibited.

 Directors may not perform with the choir other than in the capacity of a musician (see accompaniment section).

 All participants must be enrolled at the time of the competition at the school they are representing other than those who are competing as a Community Choir (see Age/Grade Eligibility above).

 The following awards will be presented at the Junior Show Choir Championships.
 Please have two representatives from your choir in costume on stage to accept the awards.

 All choirs will be presented with a participation plaque

 1st – 3rd place

-New for 2017 – Four adjudicators (3 Choir and 1 Band) who are industry experts will evaluate your performance.
+Three adjudicators who are industry experts will evaluate your performance.
 Adjudicators will provide a five-minute, on-stage critique immediately following each performance.
 A copy of the newly adopted adjudication form, along with the judges verbal comments with Video Judge will be given to each choir director.